 Did you try out CRO strategies on your website, only to see no noticeable results?
 Redesigning the whole website isn’t always the right way to go about things.

 No, CRO and SEO don’t hurt each other.
 To get the most out of this, you need to put the two in the same bag.
 And that’s where most marketers fumble.
-It’s a few common CRO mistakes you’re making that’s stopping you from moving ahead.
+It’s a few common CRO mistakes you’re making that are stopping you from moving ahead.
 We will just take a look at a few reasons for the roadblocks below.

 You have included a conversion form with a catchy CTA but still, don’t get the desired conversion.
 Recently, you have also got more incidents of abandoned carts what mistake did you make?